jeremyBass/gitploy/README.md

 ###Option 1 - ssh agent forwarding

-There are two steps that need to be done:
+There is only one steps that need to be done:

 1. Add `ForwardAgent yes` to your `/.ssh/config` file.
 When you coonect to your production server you will have access to your git repos.